JohnPaulConcierge/simplesamlphp/README.md

 Locate config.php.dist and add these configurations to your zend application.
 As this project is a fork of simplesamlphp, you can refer to their [documentation](https://simplesamlphp.org/docs/stable/)

+## Disclaimer

+Please don't use versions before 2.1 because they are very unsecure.